Ethernet

 RX bytes:695976 (679.6 KiB) TX bytes:96478 (94.2 KiB)

 GPIO6 is connected to RESET signal of Ethernet controller and USB hub (LAN9514 chip).
-RESET input assertion (low state) time must be a minimum of 1 μS.
+The assertion time for the RESET input (low state) must be at least 1 μS.

 LEDs

-green - LINK - LED is on when a valid link is detected.
-LED blinks when transmit or receive activity is detected.
+• Green (LINK): This LED is illuminated when a valid link is detected.
+It also blinks to indicate transmit or receive activity.

 Static IP